Q: My mango is not fruiting / my mango drops all the fruit before it ripens.

 Once your large mango tree is smaller, follow the pruning techniques from the videos.

 If your mango is too big, not fruiting, and you have decided to get rid of it anyway, there is a third really drastic way to force it to be small quickly.
 An arborist might be horrified, but have it cut down, leaving about a 3-4 foot clean stump. (be sure to watch the videos below–this is not for the faint of heart!)
 The tree service can advise how to protect the stump from sun exposure, disease and insects.
 Unless the tree has other health issues or rot in the trunk, it should re-sprout.
 After about 3-6 months there will be a lot of new sprouts.
 Remove all but the strongest to create a new symmetrical shape.
 Because it has a full size root system, it can recover quickly and form a bushy tree much faster than planting a new tree.
 Be sure to thin the new growth and maintain size.
+This also assumes the original graft was low on the tree, below where you cut.
+If not the new tree will become the original seedling.

 .
 Top working fruit trees into a new cultivar